Authentic Creole Bread Pudding with Bourbon Butter Sauce

 Why It Works

 This dish works because of the rustic texture of the French bread.
 The bread acts as a sponge for the spiced custard, absorbing the vanilla, cinnamon, and nutmeg without disintegrating into mush.
-As seen in the photos, the result is distinct, visible layers of bread suspended in a rich egg custard.
+Through careful temperature control and precise timing, we achieve distinct, visible layers of bread suspended in a rich egg custard that defines professional execution.

 Storage